smogon/pokemon-showdown-client/README.md

 directory this README is in, then navigate in your browser to `http://localhost:8080/testclient.html?~~localhost:8000`).

+### Limitations

-The following things will fail in `testclient.html`:
+Even with a test key, the following things will fail in `testclient.html`:

 + Registering
-+ Changing name to a registered name other than the one you are currently logged in with (however, changing to an unregistered name will work, and you can even change back to your original registered name afterward)
++ Logging into other accounts (you can still switch to other unregistered accounts and back, though)

-Everything else can be tested, though.
+Everything else can be tested.

 Warning
 ------------------------------------------------------------------------